VHS Revival revisits one of the most influential sci-fi movies in all of cinema.

 As well as winning numerous Mr Olympia and Mr Universe awards, Schwarzenegger has featured in a total of 48 movies, becoming the highest paid actor and starring in the world’s most expensive movie in the process.
-Movies such as Total Recall, Commando and Predator have all become cult classics, the latter spawning a mega-money franchise that is still going strong today.
-Still, The Terminator is the role that stands head and shoulders above the rest, eclipsing his multitude of achievements.
-He even referenced the character during his election campaign to become the governor of California, famously acquiring the moniker ‘The Governator’ along the way.
+Blockbusters such as Total Recall, Commando and Predator have all become cult classics, the latter spawning a mega-money franchise that is still going strong today.
+Still, The Terminator is the role that stands head and shoulders above the rest.
+Fully aware of the characters mainstream resonance, Arnie even referenced the character during his election campaign to become the governor of California, famously acquiring the moniker ‘The Governator’ along the way.
 Yes, the movie’s legacy was even enough to see the Austrian-born weightlifter elected into office.

-In The Terminator, Arnie played a relentless cyborg assassin sent back in time to kill the mother of the unborn leader of a future resistance, a synthetic soldier from a time when Skynet and artificial intelligence had designs on eradicating the human race.
-Essentially, the T-800 was a sci-fi re-imagining of the popular stalk-and-slash killer, a machine who would stop at nothing to reach his objective.
+In The Terminator, Arnie plays a relentless cyborg assassin sent back in time to kill the mother of the unborn leader of a future resistance, a synthetic soldier from a time when Skynet and artificial intelligence have designs on eradicating the human race.
+Essentially, the T-800 is a sci-fi re-imagining of the popular stalk-and-slash killer, a machine that will stop at nothing to reach its objective.
 With every robotic movement or mechanical twitch of the finger, Arnie oozed inhuman menace, while his herculean frame and potential for life-crushing brutality brought an almost futile aura to proceedings.